 With that in mind, leaving your search for soulmate(s) entirely to encounters at bars, office romances, friends of friends or other random persons that might cross your path not only seems rather passive, but downright slacker-ly.
 There are 6 billion people in the world, but for most of us, only a handful in our daily orbit.
 Would-be couples of yesteryear had to live with that limitation, but not you.

 While you have the opportunity to put yourself out there virtually, you should still take your time.
-Don't get frustrated if the woman you want to find doesn't show up immediately.
+Don't get frustrated if the people you want to find don't show up immediately.
 Pace yourself, and again, don't give up.
-If you make a mental commitment to stay involved until you find what you want, the odds will be ultimately be in your favor.
+If you make a mental commitment to stay involved and socially (and virtually) active no matter what, the odds will be ultimately be in your favor.

 Well, that is, if you do that and a few other things we're going to suggest in this and our other advice sections.